 - 4.1.9 Reading is an urbanised Borough with a high proportion of hardstanding/ built form, and is built on two main rivers the Thames and the Kennet.
-In addition the Holy Brook, a smaller waterway, runs through the town centre.
 Other watercourses in the Borough include Foudry Brook and its tributaries, the Berry Brook, Vastern Ditch, Christchurch Ditch, the creek along the base of the Warren escarpment and various ditches on the Kennet floodplain upstream of the A33.
-As such the Borough is vulnerable to flooding from surface water run-off and while Reading itself was not significantly affected by the floods of 2007 and 2008, around two-thirds of the flooding during the 2007 floods was caused by surface water18. - 4.1.10 There is a need to look at the whole community and consider how developments could be affected by rainfall and the different flood pathways.
-Strategic Flood Risk Assessments (SFRA), and the Surface Water Management Plan (SWMP) should be used to help with this, as well as guidance on how buildings can be made more resistant and resilient to climate change by including features such as green roofs for sustainable drainage or raised floor levels for flood-proofing. - 4.1.11 Applications for change of use of existing buildings should also incorporate measures to adapt to climate change through for example, being flood repairable, i.e. when refurbishing a building, constructing internal parts in such a way that although flood water enters a building, elements that are damaged by flood water are capable of being easily repaired or replaced; raising the level of sockets above expected flood levels; inclusion of pump and sump systems below floorboards to remove water faster than it can enter the house from below ground level19.
+In addition the Holy Brook, a smaller watercourse, runs through the town centre.
+As such the Borough is vulnerable to flooding from surface water run-off and directly from watercourses.
+While Reading itself was not significantly affected by the floods of 2007 and 2008, around two-thirds of the flooding during the 2007 floods was caused by surface water17. - 4.1.10 There is a need to look at the whole community and consider how developments could be affected by rainfall and the different flood pathways.
+Strategic Flood Risk Assessments (SFRA), and the Surface Water Management Plan (SWMP) should be used to help with this, as well as guidance on how buildings can be made more resistant and resilient to climate change by including features such as green roofs for sustainable drainage or raised floor levels for flood-proofing. - 4.1.11 Applications for change of use of existing buildings should also incorporate measures to adapt to climate change through for example, being flood repairable, i.e. when refurbishing a building, constructing internal parts in such a way that although flood water enters a building, elements that are damaged by flood water are capable of being easily repaired or replaced; raising the level of sockets above expected flood levels; inclusion of pump and sump systems below floorboards to remove water faster than it can enter the house from below ground level18.
 Ultimately, raising the height of flooring above predicted flood levels is a better alternative.
 All types of flooding (fluvial, surface water and groundwater) must be considered.